 - Alternative medicine: In addition to acupressure, some people report relief from other complementary approaches, such as massage, acupuncture, or chiropractic care.
 It is important that people seek a practitioner licensed in their state.

 While alternative and home remedies can sometimes ease anxiety, chronic anxiety can be debilitating.
 It is also highly treatable.
-A person should see a doctor if:
+A person should

 - anxiety is chronic or severe enough to interfere with daily life

 - home or alternative remedies do not work